IT3DEgo/IT3DEgo/README.md

 <img src="images/data_lowRes.gif" style="width:1200px;"/>
 </p>

-The dataset and code will be released shortly after the accpetance of the paper.
+The dataset and code will be released shortly after the acceptance of the paper.
 Please stay tuned!